When you think minimizing animal consumption is all a vegan can do, you soon realize there’s much more to it.

 Carbon is typically materials like dried leaves, branches, bits of wood, corn stalks, sawdust, coffee grounds, and stems.
-These are usually what gives the compost its light and fluffy composition.
+These are usually what give the compost its light and fluffy composition.

 On the other hand, nitrogen (or protein-rich matter) is food waste.
 This includes fruits, vegetables, grains, nuts, everything that can decay naturally, and thus provide nutrients to the soil.

 Generally, a good compost pile has more carbon than nitrogen.

 A simple rule to follow is having one-third green (nitrogen) and two-thirds brown (carbon).
 If you have too much nitrogen, you’re just creating a slow and smelly decomposing pile of garbage.